Arieș

 The Arieș (Aranyos) is a left tributary of the river Mureș in Transylvania, Romania.
 It discharges into the Mureș in Gura Arieșului, 11 km southwest of Luduș.
 Its total length (including its headwater Arieșul Mare) is 166 km, and its drainage basin area is 3005 km2.

 Most probably "Arieș" means "Gold River", the name being derived from the Latin "Aureus".
 The Hungarian name "Aranyos" means "Golden" and it was first mentioned in 1177.

 Course

 The source of the river is in the Bihor Mountains, part of the Apuseni Mountains, which translates as The Western Mountains.
 The Arieș is formed near the village of Mihoești at the confluence of two headwaters: Arieșul Mare and Arieșul Mic.
 It flows through the Alba and Cluj counties and flows into the Mureș River near the village of Gura Arieșului, which is close to the town of Luduș.

 The towns of Câmpeni, Baia de Arieș, Turda, and Câmpia Turzii lie on the river Arieș.
-The upper valley of the river, Țara Moților, is a beautiful rustic region and an important mining region (centered in Roșia Montană), rich in gold, silver and uranium.
+The upper valley of the river, Țara Moților, is a rustic region and a mining region (centered in Roșia Montană), rich in gold, silver and uranium.
 Those mines of the Metaliferi Mountains (part of the Apuseni Mountains) were exploited since Dacian times, and later on they attracted the Roman conquest.